BananaCrystal/bananacrystal-payment-gateway/README.txt

 Login to your BananaCrystal account and go to Store > Settings.

-= Where do I configure my redirect url or payment notification webhook?
+= Where do I configure my redirect url or payment notification webhook or order pay url?

 Login to your BananaCrystal account and go to Store > Integrations.

 Then, add or update a Woocommerce Integration

 = Where do I get my subscription key or redirect url for thank you page?